MILWAUKEE (AP) - Marquette floundered against Ohio State and came up short at Wisconsin.

-As is typical under Williams, Marquette isn't lacking in defense.
-They're tops in the Big East in holding opponents to 64 points per game, and second in holding foes to a 39.7 percent shooting percentage.
+As is typical under coach Buzz Williams, Marquette is led by its defense.
+The Eagles are tops in the Big East in holding opponents to 64 points per game, and second in holding opponents to a 39.5 percent shooting percentage.

 Scoring has been the problem.
 The Golden Eagles are last in the league at 70.8 points per game, a mark that dips to 66.3 per game in their six Big East games.

 But Marquette has lacked consistency, particularly from the backcourt.
-That's in part what is intriguing about the Golden Eagles pulled out the 80-72 win against the Hoyas.
+That’s in part what was intriguing about how the Golden Eagles pulled out the 80-72 win against the Hoyas.

-Dawson has 12 points off the bench playing 31 minutes, his most extensive playing time this season.
+Dawson had 12 points off the bench in 31 minutes, his most extensive playing time this season.
 Steve Taylor, Jr., who has been slowed by a knee injury, had 14 points and eight rebounds also coming off the bench.

-Todd Mayo's 3-pointer with less than 6 seconds left forced overtime before Marquette pulled away in the extra period.
+Todd Mayo’s 3-pointer with less than 6 seconds left in regulation forced overtime before Marquette pulled away in the extra period.

 “I think that shows a lot, especially on the road,” Wilson said.
 “For this team, we’ve had a lot of ups and downs … to be able to finally pull one out on the road can say a lot about us.”

-That's good news for a team that's had 20 straight league wins at home, dating back to 2011-12.
-The Golden Eagles haven't lost a Big East game at home since Cincinnati beat them 67-60 on March 2, 2011.
+That’s good news for a team that’s had 20 straight league wins at home, dating back to 2011-12.
+The Golden Eagles haven’t lost a Big East game at home since Cincinnati won 67-60 on March 2, 2011.

-Just like Marquette will be seeking to prove the Georgetown win was the start of something big.
+Just as Marquette will be seeking to prove the Georgetown win was the start of something big.